psychopy/psychopy/docs/source/developers.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Go to `github <http://www.github.com>`_, create an account and make a fork of the `psychopy repository <https://github.com/psychopy/psychopy>`_
-You can change this fork in any way you choose without it affecting the central project.
-You can also share your fork with others.
+You can change your fork in any way you choose without it affecting the central project.
+You can also share your fork with others, including the central project.

 Fetch a local copy
 ~~~~~~~~~~~~~~~~~~~~